sysbiolux/ISB705MetabolicNetworkModeling/README.md

     Directory: `SettingUp`

-3. **First Approach with 'Introduction to Systems Biology' Book**: First approach based on the book 'Introduction to Systems Biology'.
+3. **Basic Examples and Concepts**: First approach based on the book 'Introduction to Systems Biology'.

     Directory: `LecturesAndBasicExamples/BasicExample`